JHUISI/charm/README.md

 Documentation
 =============
-For complete install docs see http://jhuisi.github.com/charm/install_source.html.
+For complete install, see our [documentation](http://jhuisi.github.com/charm/install_source.html).

 Schemes
 =======
-We have provided several cryptographic scheme examples to get you going.
-See http://jhuisi.github.com/charm/schemes.html
+We have provided several cryptographic scheme [examples](http://jhuisi.github.com/charm/schemes.html) to get you going.
+If this doesn't help, then feel free to reach us for questions and/or comments at support@charm-crypto.com.

-For questions and/or comments, email us at support@charm-crypto.com.
+If you're using Charm to implement schemes, we want to know what your experience is with our framework.
+Your feedback is very valuable to us!